 God's process of creation also utilized time, to pace with our evolution.
 God programmed DNA to reflect the individual's consciousness, so that our particular physical body at a particular time would reflect our personal evolution - our level of rehabilitation.

 If we compare this to the grade system in school, each progressive grade has different activities.
 Kids in the seventh grade, for example, can now pick course electives, because they have advanced through the first six grades where they had no choice in the subjects.
 So these seventh graders utilize a school that is set up differently - with more choice.

-In the same way, as we advance through the lessons of the lower forms of life, we eventually arrive at the human form, where we have higher consciousness and more choices.
+In the same way, as we advance through the lessons of the physical world we do so in successive lifetimes and different bodies.
+In the human form, we have a higher consciousness and more choices.
 Now we can choose how we make our living - or survive.
 We can also choose whether we want to be nice to people or be mean to people.
 These choices are permitted because we rose through the lessons that the lower forms of life taught us: Such as the value of survival, the fact that others exist besides us, and others experience pain like we do and so on.

 This process of growth - our rehabilitation - is symbolically represented in the six days of creation.
 God created the elements first, and put into motion with the element of time.
 Then He designed and stimulated the process of evolution by creating the bacteria and aquatic plant life with specialized DNA, which evolved into the more complex creatures by design.
 With each passing "day" the creatures became more complex.

 Why?
 Because those living beings within those bodies were going through their rehabilitation process, and with each progressive body they learned more progressive lessons.
 As we rose in our evolutionary process, we eventually have the chance to gain the human form of life.
 This occurs on the sixth day, because it is the height of the evolutionary process - the point where we are given greater consciousness, and the choice of whether we want to return to God.